-In the heart of the Metro North NAP and on the northern edge of the Brentwood SIP, \$2.6 million has been invested in the Pearl Plaza medical/office/commercial center.
+In the heart of Metro North and on the northern edge of the Brentwood SIP, \$2.6 million has been invested in the Pearl Plaza medical/office/commercial center.
 The city was able to leverage a \$250,000 and \$450,000 grant from various sources for this privately owned property originally built in 1955.
 Now completely renovated, this plaza is walkable to the surrounding neighborhood and could provide a catalyst for other residential and commercial developments in the immediate vicinity.
-In 2009, CRC was able to secure \$300,000 of CDBG funds to continue the expansion and development of the Pearl Plaza.
+In 2010, CRC was able to secure \$300,000 of CDBG funds to continue the expansion and development of the Pearl Plaza as well as \$259,461 from the CDBG-R grant program to create a Green Workforce Center.
+This center will provide for programs that teach the trade of building and repair using the most environmentally friendly best practices.

 Finding funding sources from local, state and federal agencies continue to contribute to the ability for the revitalization of Brentwood.
-These organizations include the Planning and Development Department, the Housing and Neighborhoods Department, and the Jacksonville Economic Development Commission.
-The inception of the Metro North NAP and the ongoing Brentwood Strategic Implementation Plan have not only sparked the attention of the residents but other city agencies, organizations and associations who are bringing their services, assistance and support as contributions to this neighborhood's revitalization.
+The inception of the

+Metro North NAP and the ongoing Brentwood Strategic Implementation Plan have not only sparked the attention of the residents but other city agencies, organizations and associations who are bringing their services, assistance and support as contributions to this neighborhood's revitalization.